 What Is Visual Divider

-Together with other elements on the page, dividers play a great role in setting up solid visual hierarchy.
+Together with other elements on the page, dividers play a great role in setting up a solid visual hierarchy.
 For example, with them, users can easier define the relations of content, like if the pieces of content are the same, similar, or related; if any of them is subordinate to the others, etc.

 Dividers are also important for usability: in many cases, they create visual containers that look clickable or tappable, which is particularly crucial for mobile interfaces.

-Visual Kinds of Dividers
+Kinds of Visual Dividers

 Talking about dividers, we can analyze them in two aspects: their appearance and their functions.
 Starting with the visual part, there are five basic and broadly used methods of dividing content in user interfaces: